The Anytime Anywhere Learning Foundation

 TIG enables a collaborative learning community which provides youth with access to global opportunities, cross-cultural connections and meaningful participation in decision-making.

-A big thank you to Taking IT Global for helping us develop the AALF website.
+A big thank you to Taking IT Global for helping us maintain the AALF website.

 FableVision is a multimedia studio and educational publisher.
-We produce educational CD-ROMs, websites, books and animated films.
+We produce educational websites, books and animated films.

 The aim of CVELI is to bring best leadership practices to all aspects of the education system in the San Joaquin Valley in order to eliminate the achievement gap and raise the performance of all learners.